jtsylvia/jtsylvia/README.md

 ### Hello :wave:

-I am a student-athlete (⚾) at New Jersey Tech getting a Master's in Data Science.
+I am a student-athlete (⚾) at the New Jersey Institute of Technology getting my Master's in Data Science.